Skip to main content

 Welcome to Music at Durham

-We have been consistently rated as one of the top UK music departments running in The Complete University Guide and Guardian University League Table.
+We have been consistently rated as one of the top UK music departments in The Complete University Guide and Guardian University League Table.

 Find out more about us